On the representation of non-holonomic univariate power series: Introduction

-from which one can compute the series coefficients in $(\ref{eq1})$ from the initial value $B_0=1$.
-All explicit recurrence formulas of the {B}ernoulli numbers present the appearance of finite summation(s) that we can see as an indicator of its non-holonomic property.
-A proof that the sequence of {B}ernoulli numbers is not holonomic can be found in \cite{carlitz1964recurrences}.
-This fact implies that their generating functions as well as functions whose power series are defined by means of the sequence of {B}ernoulli numbers are non-holonomic (see \cite{jungen1931series}, \cite{mallinger1996}).
-An important reference for the non-holonomicity of $\tan(z),$ $\csc(z)$, and $\sec(z),$ is \cite{stanley1980differentiably}.
-We call the series of such functions non-holonomic power series.
-Note that the same conclusions also arise for power series whose coefficients depend on the {E}uler numbers since they are connected to the {B}ernoulli numbers.
-This paper is concerned with a general-purpose symbolic algorithm for finding normal forms (see \cite[Chapter 3]{geddes1992algorithms}) of certain non-holonomic power series for which finite summations appear in \textit{quadratic recurrence equations} (or \textit{sum-recursive recurrence equations}) satisfied by their coefficients.
-These quadratic recurrence equations are similar to those considered in \cite{agoh2007convolution} for finding convolution identities for {B}ernoulli numbers.
+This paper is concerned with a general-purpose symbolic algorithm that defines a normal transformation for a class above holonomic functions by computing normal forms of their power series.
+Moreover, in several cases our algorithm is able to find the same representation for equivalent non-holonomic expressions, making it behaves like a canonical transformation.
+The non-holonomic power series represented by our algorithm have finite summations in \textit{quadratic recurrence equations} satisfied by their coefficients.
+These \textit{sum-recursive recurrence equations} (that we will often call quadratic recurrence equations) are similar to those considered in \cite{agoh2007convolution} for finding convolution identities for {B}ernoulli numbers.
 With this approach we are able to recover some Ramanujan identities mentioned in \cite{chellali1988acceleration}.
 We deduce quadratic recurrence equations from homogeneous quadratic differential equations (QDE) with polynomial coefficients.
 These can be seen as higher-order differential equations than the ones considered in \cite{chalkley1960second} with some linear differential monomial appearing (see also \cite[Section 6]{eremenko1982meromorphic}).
 Nevertheless, the differential equation sought is of least order possible.
 Our computational method for finding QDEs proceeds like that used in \cite{schatz2019automatic}, but in a less direct and more efficient way (avoidance of nested loops) which also allows us to define more precisely the type of functions we expect as inputs.
 Remark that this differs our development from recent computations of non-linear differential equations for {B}ernoulli numbers; as for instance \cite{choi2014note} and \cite{khan2019finding}.

 As we use quadratic recurrence equations (QRE) to give power series formulas, the targeted representations are given in a recursive form.
 This allows us to obtain the following representations using our Maple implementation.